• Skip to primary navigation

 • Preheat your griddle to low.

-• While your griddle is preheating, prep your ground sausage.
-Place the ground sausage on a sheet pan lined with wax or parchment paper.
-Press/Roll the sausage into a rectangular shape slightly larger than the sheet of Hawaiian rolls.
+• Prep ground sausage while griddle preheats.
+Place ground sausage on a sheet pan lined with wax or parchment paper.
+Press the sausage into a rectangular shape slightly larger than the sheet of Hawaiian rolls.
 Set aside.

 • Cut the sheet of Hawaiian rolls in half horizontally so you have a top and bottom “bun” for each slider.
 Set aside.

-• Carefully flip the sausage patty on the griddle.
+• Carefully flip the sausage patty from the baking sheet onto the griddle.

 • While the sausage finishes cooking, pour the eggs on the griddle and scramble them.

-• When the eggs are just about done cooking put the in a rectangle about the size of the rolls and top the with the cheese
+• When the eggs are just about done cooking put them in a rectangle about the size of the rolls and top the with the cheese slices.

-• Melt the butter on the griddle and Place the rolls cut side down, on the griddle and toast until toasted to your liking.
+• Melt the butter on the griddle and place the rolls cut side down on the griddle and toast until toasted to your liking.
+Flip the roll over to toast the opposite side.

-• While the top and bottom are toasting start making the slider.
-Start with putting the sausage on the bottom part of the rolls then put the scrambled eggs and cheese on then the strips of bacon then the top of the rolls.
+• While the top and bottom are toasting start arranging the sliders.
+Start with putting the sausage on the bottom part of the rolls followed by the scrambled eggs and cheese before the strips of bacon and the top half of the rolls.

 • Cut into individual sliders and serve immediately.